tiagokepe/python_scraper/README.md

 Therefore, it only requires to run: `sudo pip3 install -r requirements.txt`

 # Docker Container
-We provide a docker image implementaion with the facilities of Docker Compose.
+We provide a docker image implementation with the Docker Compose facilities.

 Run the following command inside the project's directory:

-* `$: docker-compose build upwork_scraper`
+* `$: docker-compose up upwork_scraper`

 To access the container:
 * `$: docker run -it upwork_scraper`